 VAT (18%) is probably the most complicated type of taxation that any new business owner in Georgia will have to deal with.
 However, understanding VAT can save you a lot of money in many cases.
 Being VAT registered can also massively simplify your work residence permit application (if you wish to become a legal resident) and sometimes save you money in that process too.

-In this article I’ll break down the complicated world of VAT into some straightforward choices so you can adequately assess if VAT registration is right for you.
+In this article I’ll break down the complicated world of VAT into some straightforward choices so that you can adequately assess if VAT registration is right for you.

-First I just need to clarify some important changes that happened to VAT registration in January 2021:
+First, I just need to clarify some important changes that happened to VAT registration in January 2021:

 Qualified & Unqualified VAT Status

 To reduce VAT fraud, the Revenue Service (RS) introduced a VAT qualification process.
 Previously, anyone could register for VAT and start claiming back VAT immediately.
-Since the change, your VAT registration will be automatically unqualified until you can show the authorities that you should be qualified.
+Since the change, however, your VAT registration will be automatically unqualified until you can show the authorities proof that you should be qualified.

 What is the difference between qualified & unqualified?

-However, if unqualified, you can still claim back reverse-VAT (which is always owed in Georgia on services and most digital products supplied to your Georgian company from outside Georgia.
+However, even if unqualified, you can still claim back reverse-VAT (which is always owed in Georgia on services and most digital products supplied to your Georgian company from outside Georgia.)
 So, if you hire service contractors from outside Georgia, or have foreign expenses in general, you can reduce your tax burden on these types of expenses by 18%.

-So bare this in mind when deciding if VAT registration is for you.
+So bear this in mind when deciding if VAT registration is for you.
 Without VAT registration, you must declare and pay 18% on all those expenses.
 With VAT registration, you must still declare but you can also simultaneously claim back, so you would effectively pay zero.
 If your international expenses are moderate or significant, then the additional effort/cost of filing a VAT return each month, or having your accountant do it, will likely save you money compared to paying that 18% tax.